-LMR with slow adoption of LTE critical voice networks.
-However, OMDIA forecasts the broadband and service revenue to double up from 2021 to 2025."
+"Due to the cost sensitivity in the region, when it comes to mission-critical technology there will be a preference for LMR with slow adoption of LTE to enhance existing missioncritical voice networks.
+However, OMDIA forecasts the broadband mission critical device market and service revenue to double up from 2021 to 2025."